Bengal Presidency: Economy

 Mughal Bengal was a major exporter of raw silk, cotton, and rice.
 With its proto-industrial economy, Bengal contributed to the first Industrial Revolution in Britain (particularly in textile manufacture during the Industrial Revolution).
-After 1757, the British placed Bengal under company rule (which led to Bengali deindustrialization).
+After 1757, the British placed Bengal under company rule (which led to Bengali deindustrialisation).
 Other European powers in the region included the French East India Company, the Dutch East India Company, the Ostend Company and the Danish East India Company.
 Initially, the English East India Company promoted opium cultivation which caused the Opium Wars with Qing China.
 The East India Company's promotion of indigo farming caused the Indigo revolt.
-The British were much criticized for favoring textile imports and suppressing local muslin production.
+The British were much criticised for favouring textile imports and suppressing local muslin production.
 The chaos of the Company rule period culminated in the Indian Mutiny in 1857.
 In 1858, the British government gained direct control of Indian administration.
 Bengal was plugged into the market-driven economy and trade networks of the British Empire.

 Silver rupee coins from the Bengal Presidency, struck in the name of Shah Alam II, minted in Calcutta.

 Silver Rupee of the Bengal Presidency, struck in 'Muhammadabad Benaras', in the name of Mughal emperor Shah Alam II, depicting the famous Daroga's marks fish and inverted mace.

 The Bengal Presidency had the largest gross domestic product in British India.
 The first British colonial banks in the Indian subcontinent were founded in Bengal.
 These included the General Bank of Bengal and Bihar (1733); Bank of Hindostan (1770), Bank of Bengal (1784); and the General Bank of India (1786).
 Other banks in Bengal included the Bank of Calcutta (1806), Union Bank (1829); Government Savings Bank (1833); The Bank of Mirzapore (c.
 1835); Dacca Bank (1846); Kurigram Bank (1887), Kumarkhali Bank (1896), Mahaluxmi Bank, Chittagong (1910), Dinajpur Bank (1914), Comilla Banking Corporation (1914), Bengal Central Bank (1918), and Comilla Union Bank (1922).
 Loan offices were established in Faridpur (1865), Bogra (1872), Barisal (1873), Mymensingh (1873), Nasirabad (1875), Jessore (1876), Munshiganj (1876), Dacca (1878), Sylhet (1881), Pabna (1882), Kishoreganj (1883), Noakhali (1885), Khulna (1887), Madaripur (1887), Tangail (1887), Nilphamari (1894) and Rangpur (1894).

 The earliest records of securities dealings are the loan securities of the British East India Company.
 In 1830, bourse activities in Calcutta were conducted in the open air under a tree.
 The Calcutta Stock Exchange was incorporated in 1908.
 Some of the leading companies in British Bengal included Messrs.
 Alexander and Co, Waldies, Martin Burn, M. M. Ispahani Limited, James Finlay and Co., A K Khan & Company, the Calcutta Chemical Company, Bourne & Shepherd, the Indo-Burmah Petroleum Company, Orient Airways, Shaw Wallace, Carew & Co, Aditya Birla Group, Tata Group, Balmer Lawrie, Biecco Lawrie, Braithwaite, Burn & Jessop Construction Company, Braithwaite & Co., Bridge and Roof Company, Britannia Industries, Burn Standard Company and Andrew Yule and Company.
-Some of these enterprises were nationalized after the Partition of India.
+Some of these enterprises were nationalised after the Partition of India.